Forge UI 2.0 Launch

 2.0 Figma file structure

-The new 2.0 Design System structure follows Brad Frost's Atomic Design approach; starting with smaller atoms that build into complex organisms, then lead to documentation in third-party apps.
+The new design system structure follows Brad Frost's Atomic Design approach; starting with small atoms to build into complex organisms.
+Design system documentation is then housed in third-party apps like Confluence.

 File structure for the 2.0 Forge UI design system